OpusCapita/react-crudeditor/README.md

 ### *EditorComponent* props.state

-Full/sliced View State describing CRUD Editor state.
-Its structure is determined by [props.view](#editorcomponent-propsview).
+Full/sliced State describing [props.view](#editorcomponent-propsview).
+Its structure is determined by View it describes.

-If View State is sliced, not given or `{}`, all not-mentioned properties retain their current values (or default values in case of initial *EditorComponent* rendering).
+If View State is sliced, not given or `{}`, all not-mentioned properties retain their current values (or default values in case of initial [*EditorComponent*](#editorcomponent) rendering).

 View State *must* be serializable.